How to care for dry, frizzy hair

 Be Picky With Your Products

 There’s no shortage of shampoos and conditioners on the market catered specifically for dry, frizzy hair.
-Among the hydrating ingredients we love to see are avocado oil such as in Fructis Triple Nutrition and shea butter.
-Both are excellent at moisturizing strands and helping to lock in moisture.
+Among the nourishing ingredients we love to see are argan oil, such as in Fructis Sleek and Shine Shampoo and Conditioner, and cocoa butter, such as in Whole Blends Coconut Oil and Cocoa Butter Smoothing Shampoo and Conditioner.
+Both hair care duos are excellent at taming frizz and helping to lock in moisture.

 Drinking water is important for your overall health.
 Be sure to drink the recommended amount of water per day to keep your body hydrated from the inside out.